stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

 You cause numbing frost to form on one creature that you can see within range.
 Make a spell attack roll vs the target's Constitution defence.
-On a hit, the target takes 1d6 cold damage and has disadvantage on the next weapon attack roll that it makes before the end of its next turn.
+On a hit, the target takes 1d6 + your spellcasting ability modifier cold damage and has disadvantage on the next weapon attack roll that it makes before the end of its next turn.

-The spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 ## Green-Flame Blade
 *Evocation Cantrip*<br>